 You’re going to love the texture of this rustic beanie made with a bulky weight yarn called Canoe by Sugar Bush Yarns!

-As you can see, the pattern for the hat is part of a set – don’t worry, the free pattern for the coordinating cowl will also be available soon!
+As you can see, the pattern for the hat is part of a set – the cowl you can find here: Rustic River Cowl – Free Crochet Pattern

 As winter approaches (and Christmas!) it’s always nice to freshen up your wardrobe, or the wardrobe of someone else, with new winter accessories.

 This hat, worked in a bulky weight yarn will work up quickly.
 The yarn that I chose for this project is called “Canoe” by Sugar Bush Yarns.
 It is so squishy and easy to fall in love with!
 It is soft, has a great texture and the flecks of colour add another unique dimension to your crochet projects.

 If you’d like to know more about Sugar Bush Yarns, you can find their website (along with a shop finder) here: https://www.sugarbushyarns.com/yarn/canoe.html

 Definitely check them out, with their wide selection of colours and fibres you won’t be disappointed!